elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-data-logging-and-what-are-some-common-methods-and-tools-used-for-it.md

 url: /learn/computer-science/questions/what-is-data-logging-and-what-are-some-common-methods-and-tools-used-for-it
 score: -1.0
 related_article1:
-    id: 161704
+    id: 161684
-    title: What is data logging, and what methods and tools are used for it?
+    title: >-
+        What is the definition of data and why is raw data considered meaningless?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-data-logging-and-what-methods-and-tools-are-used-for-it
+    url: /learn/computer-science/questions/what-is-the-definition-of-data-and-why-is-raw-data-considered-meaningless
 related_article2:
-    id: 161431
+    id: 161511
-    title: How does indirect data differ from direct data, and what are some examples of its uses?
+    title: >-
+        What are the main components of an information system and how do they interact?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-indirect-data-differ-from-direct-data-and-what-are-some-examples-of-its-uses
+    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
 related_article3:
-    id: 161510
+    id: 161497
+    title: >-
-    title: Why is data analysis important and what are some techniques and tools used in this process?
+        Why is completeness important in information quality and what factors can affect it?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-data-analysis-important-and-what-are-some-techniques-and-tools-used-in-this-process
+    url: /learn/computer-science/questions/why-is-completeness-important-in-information-quality-and-what-factors-can-affect-it
 related_article4:
-    id: 161450
+    id: 161503
+    title: >-
-    title: What are the main components of an information system, and how do they interact?
+        What are the key features of real-time processing and why is it important in certain use cases?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/computer-science/questions/what-are-the-key-features-of-realtime-processing-and-why-is-it-important-in-certain-use-cases
 related_article5:
-    id: 161694
+    id: 161688
-    title: What is the difference between symmetric and asymmetric encryption?
+    title: >-
+        Why is accuracy important in the quality of information, and what factors can affect it?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-symmetric-and-asymmetric-encryption
+    url: /learn/computer-science/questions/why-is-accuracy-important-in-the-quality-of-information-and-what-factors-can-affect-it
 ---

 &nbsp;